mmod/nodamysql/README.md

 ### Prerequisites

+##### Non-buildage

+1. Node.js x64 (Windows and Linux) or x86 (Windows) & Git (Kinda need both to even be able to npm install <mod_name> eh?)
+2. MySQL Community Server 5.6.x (x64 or x32).
+If you're running Node.js x64, install MySQL Community Server x64, and so on.
+3. You will need to add the path to the libmysql.lib & libmysql.dll files included with your MySQL distribution to your system PATH variable if not already set.
+If you do not do this, you will need to start your application from its respective node_modules/nk-mysql directory.
+4. You might need to set the MYSQL_DIR environment variable on Windows.

+Now you're ready to skip on down to the section that says 'The actual install' below.

+##### Buildage

 1. Node.js (x86 or x64) & Git (Kinda need both to even be able to npm install <mod_name> eh?)
 2. Python (2.7.x x86 or x64)